 Domestic violence is a pattern of abusive and threatening behaviors, the goal of which is to establish and maintain power and control over another person.
 Domestic violence can affect every aspect of a victim's life.
 Domestic violence can also affect your children, even if they don't see the violence themselves.
-For these reasons, a court considers any occurrence of domestic violence when making a decision about child custody.
+For these reasons, a court considers any occurrence of domestic violence when deciding child custody.

-When two parents come to court to ask the court to decide which one should get custody, neither parent has a superior right or claim to custody.
+When two parents come to court to ask a judge to decide which one should get custody, neither parent has a superior right or claim to custody.
 Instead, the judge makes a custody determination based on "the best interest of the child."
-In Michigan, there are a number of factors listed in the law that the judge must consider to determine what custody arrangement is in a child's best interest.
-The best interest factors are:
+Michigan's child custody laws require judges to consider certain factors when they're deciding what custody arrangements would be in the child's best interest.
+One of these factors is whether there has been domestic violence in the family, regardless of whether it was witnessed by or directed against the child.
+(Mich.
+Comp.
+Laws § 722.23.)

 Furthermore, domestic violence includes many actions, including, but not limited to:

 There are things that you (or an attorney on your behalf) can do to try and get you safe and punish the abuser.
 Committing certain acts of domestic violence are punishable as criminal offenses in Michigan.
 If found guilty, the abuser may have to pay a fine or serve jail time.
-The court will also usually give you, the victim, a personal protection order ("PPO").
-For the full text of the statute governing PPOs, see MCLA 600.2950.
+The court will also usually give the victim a personal protection order ("PPO").
+(Mich.
+Comp.
+Laws § 600.2950.)

 PPOs limit the interaction between the abuser and the victim by ordering the abuser to: